sequelize/sequelize/docs/typescript.md

 ## Legacy `.define` usage

-TypeScript doesn't know how to generate a `class` definition when we use the legacy `.define`, therefor we need to do some manual work and declare an interface and a type and eventually cast the result of `.define` to the _static_ type.
+TypeScript doesn't know how to generate a `class` definition when we use the legacy `.define`, therefore we need to do some manual work and declare an interface and a type and eventually cast the result of `.define` to the _static_ type.

 ```ts